winn0/q_darknet/ver3/README.md

 softmax

 # python

+## le5
+le5 mnist model is referenced from https://velog.io/@jaewonalive/MNIST-Quantization-Aware-Training-example

+lenet5_qat_mnist:Resnet18_qat_cifar10 :training model and save

+lenet5_make scale_fixed_point: (from saved lenet5) fixed point normalization to ccale and save weights file to merged_weights and can see layer scales, zeropoints

+## resnet18
 resnet18 cifar10 model is referenced from https://gaussian37.github.io/dl-pytorch-quantization/

 Resnet18_qat_cifar10 :training model and save

-make scale_fixed_point : fixed point normalization for Scale and save weights file to merged_weights and can see layer scales, zeropoints
+resnet18_make scale_fixed_point: (from saved resnet18) fixed point normalization to scale and save weights file to merged_weights and can see layer scales, zeropoints

-edit_resnet18.ipynb: edit quantized resnet18 zeropoint and scale
+resnet18_edit.ipynb: edit quantized resnet18 zeropoint and scale